karimpazoki/Laravel-Dockerize-Skeleton/README.md

 ### Installation and Usage

 1. clone the repository.
-1. Install docker and docker-compose.
+2. Install docker and docker-compose.
-2. Copy all of your laravel files and directories in application directory.
+3. Copy all of your laravel files and directories in application directory.
+4. copy `.env.example` to `.env` and initial variables.
-3. Run `install.sh`.
+5. Run `install.sh`.
-4. Run `docker-compose up -d`.
+6. Run `docker-compose up -d`.
-5. Open `localhost:8080` and enjoy :).
+7. Open `localhost:8080` and enjoy :).

 <!-- LICENSE -->
 ## License